As a former delivery driver (and parent of two teens), I've spent tens of thousands of hours on the road behind the wheel. So I know stuff.

 “Later,” he always says?

-Should I Be Worried If My Son Doesn’t Want To Learn To Drive?
+Should I Be Worried If My Son or Daughter Doesn’t Want To Learn To Drive?

-Nope.
-Don’t sweat it.
-There are certainly some really good reasons for him to learn now rather than later, but you just can’t force him into it.
 Don’t assume your teen is just being lazy – that’s usually not the case.
-Teenagers – just like adults – can be pretty complicated, and there could be dozens of reasons why they might not want to go take their drivers test.
+Teenagers can be pretty hard to figure out (just like their parents).
+And there could be dozens of reasons why they might not want to go take their driver's test.

-1. He Wants To Save The Planet From Pollution And Fossil Fuel Dependency
+1. They Want to Save the Planet From Pollution and Fossil Fuel Dependency

-It’s not about whether you agree or disagree with him; it’s about being a supportive parent.
+It’s not about whether you agree or disagree with them.
+It’s just about being a supportive parent.